jbelew/nms_optimizer-service/LEARNINGS.gemini.md

     *   Corrected custom dimension names to lowercase (`customEvent:platform`, `customEvent:tech`, `customEvent:supercharged`).

 *   **Refine & Reflect:**
     *   **Key Learning:** Reconfirmed the importance of case-sensitivity for GA4 custom dimension names in API requests.
-Always double-check the exact naming in the GA4 UI and use lowercase in the API call if that's how it's stored.
+Always double-check the exact naming in the GA4 UI and use lowercase in the API call if that's how it's stored. touched.